 Day 3: Verkhovani - Omalo distance 21.9km, 815m and 633m

 If you have time, you can spend another day in the area, using Verkhovani as your base and visiting abandoned villages in the Tsovatistskali valley to the west.

 But you have just three days, it's time to return to Omalo.
-Descend to the river, cross the bridge to get to the main road and follow it downstream, but I think it's more interesting to stay on the trail a little bit longer.
+You can descend to the river, cross the bridge to get to the main road and follow it downstream, but I think it's more interesting to stay on the trail a little bit longer.